PrEP (Generic Truvada)

 You don't need to take PrEP for the rest of your life.
 You only need to take it while your risk of contracting HIV remains high.
 Those in a monogamous relationship do not need to take PrEP.

 You can get PrEP online from Prescription Doctor's trusted online pharmacy.
-All medicines are dispatched from a UK pharmacy in discreet packaging to protect your privacy.
+All medicines are dispatched from a UK pharmacy in discreet packaging to ensure your privacy is protected.

 How does PrEP work?